-Separation Anxiety in Dogs: How to Calm Your Dog When You’re Not Home
+Separation Stres in Dogs: How to Calm Your Dog When You’re Not Home

 Why do some dogs develop such drastic behaviors while others do not?
 What symptoms should you look out for that show your dog is suffering from this heartbreaking condition?
 And most importantly, what can you do to help relieve their stress?
 In this post we will address all these questions and more.

-Separation anxiety is a frustrating and widespread problem for countless dogs and their owners.
+Separation stress is a frustrating and widespread problem for countless dogs and their owners.
 It occurs when a dog becomes overly attached to its human(s) and suffers severe stress when left alone.

-Any dog can develop separation anxiety under the right set of circumstances.
+Any dog can develop separation stress under the right set of circumstances.
 While the exact cause is not known, several factors contribute to the problem.

 Dog cognition expert, Alexandra Horowitz led a 2014 study measuring the reactions of various dog breeds to five stressors: meeting unfamiliar people, meeting other dogs, touch sensitivity, loud noises, and separation from their humans.

 Small breed dogs such as Chihuahuas, Dachshunds, Malteses, Toy Poodles, and Yorkshire Terriers were more reactive to the separation tests than larger breeds.
 However, certain large dogs bred for working, hunting, and herding also have high rates of separation stress.
 Vizslas, German Shepherds, and Australian Shepherds are known for this behavioral issue.